benwfreed/Deque-and-Randomized-Queue/README.md

-# deques
+# Deque and Randomized Queue

-An Implementation of the Double-Ended Queue ADT
+An Implementation of the Double-Ended and Randomized Queue ADTs

 This project implements two generic data types.
 The first is a double-ended queue or deque.
 The second is a randomized queue.